 What preventive care is included with your plan?

-Adults, women, and children each get certain preventive care covered 100 percent under the ACA.
-Adult preventive care benefits include:
+Adults and children get certain preventive care covered 100 percent under the ACA.
+There's an additional list for women's health services.
+Examples of adult preventive care benefits include:

 - Blood pressure screening